Estimated reading time: 4 minutes

 Use this time to teach your dog new tricks.

 As part of your new routine, introduce a dedicated time for some training work.
 Teaching your dog a few new tricks is mentally stimulating and fun for them and will give you a break from your work.
-Treat yourself to a book or search YouTube and the internet in general for posts from reputable trainers e.g Kikopups, the IMDT, etc. It’s very important to ensure the training uses modern, reward-based methods only
+Treat yourself to a book or search YouTube and the internet for posts from reputable trainers, e.g. Kikopups, the IMDT, etc. Ensuring the training uses modern, reward-based methods is very important.

-Make the effort to leave your dog at times
+Make an effort to leave your dog at times.

-Bear in mind the current situation won’t go on forever and it’s important your pet spends some time on their own to ensure they don’t lose the ability to remain comfortable in their own company and suffer separation anxiety.
-Having their bed in another room at times will help, along with completely leaving them alone when you shop for example or occasionally exercise without them.
+Bear in mind the current situation won’t go on forever, and your pet must spend some time on their own to ensure they don’t lose the ability to remain comfortable in their own company and suffer separation anxiety.
+Having their bed in another room at times will help, along with leaving them alone when you shop, for example, or occasionally exercise without them.